 “No!
 Wait.
 I can prove to you that I’m not,” he pleaded.

-She reached into her desk, pulled out a flyer with bold black and white print and placed it on the table.
-It had his name, Daktari Juma, and outlined a list of conditions and ailments that he claimed he could cure with his herbs and magic.
-He wished he had never printed those out.
-They had probably led the police right to his doorstep.
+She reached into her desk, pulled out a flyer with bold black-and-white print, and placed it on the table.
+It bore his name, Daktari Juma, and a list of conditions and ailments he claimed he could cure with his herbs and magic.
+He wished he had never printed those out; they probably led the police right to his doorstep.

 “This is yours?”